minprog/exercises/writing/strings/index.md

 ## Skip

 Write a program that takes a string from the user and prints each even character of the string.
-As per the output below (where the underlined text is the user input):
+As per the output below:

     $ ./skip